echilundo/courage-to-question/posts/denouement-2019-games.md

 Overcooked has been on _to-play_ list since release.
 I didn't get a chance to at the time since I had an impending move to Kyoto, and well, priorities.
 This year, I finally got my chance courtesy of PSN Plus.
 It’s a fantastic, quirky game that led to several moments of tension and stress between my brothers and I. It also paved the way for the much cited, internal joke:

-<strong style="color: gold; opacity: 0.80;">You guys are not serious about life.</strong>
+<p style="text-align: center; color: gold">You guys are not serious about life.</p>

-<p style="text-align: center;">Centered text</p>

- - Ed to his brothers after failing the level for the upteenth time.
+This came out of my mouth after my brothers' terrible kitchen coordination led to us failing the level for the upteenth time.

 But it’s all so satisfying when it comes together at the end.
-I can only assume that playing this with a significant other make put a (temporary) strain not her relationship.
+I can only assume that playing this with a significant other make put a (temporary) strain on the relationship.

-## **I Was Disappointed By**
+<h2 style="text-align: center;"> I Was Disappointed By</h2>

 ![mea_planet](/static/img/mass-effect-andromeda.png "Mass Effect: Andromeda")